Bitcoin is an innovative payment network and a new kind of money.

 In most countries around the world, the rate of inflation is much higher than the rate of interest people earn on their savings.
 In effect, you're getting poorer by the day as the money you have becomes worth less and less.
 Because of this, it doesn't make sense to keep all your savings in the bank, so people are diversifying some of their funds into other things like digital currencies, physical assets like property and precious metals like gold and silver.
 A few also believe that the fiat debt-based monetary system we currently use isn't sustainable and might eventually collapse at some point.

-The problem with conventional currencies is that they require trust in a third party to make it work.
+The problem with conventional currencies is that they require trust in various third parties to make it work.
 The central bank must be trusted not to debase the value of the currency.
 Banks must be trusted to hold our money, keep it secure and transfer it electronically.
 Governments must be trusted to maintain their own domestic economies and not to meddle in the affairs of other countries.
-We have to trust that the financial crisis won't worsen and banks won't need more bailouts.
+The general public have to trust that the financial crisis won't worsen and banks won't need more bailouts.
+There are many occasions where this trust proves to be misplaced.

 Bitcoin has no central bank or authority.
 It's guaranteed instead by the laws of mathematics.
 Unlike currencies that are "backed" by a central authority, Bitcoin cannot become insolvent.
 There's no one person who can abuse the system.
 It doesn't rely on a "trusted" third party to make it work.
 You are in direct control of your money.
 Nobody can print more, nobody can re-use the coins simply by making a copy, and nobody can use anyone else's coins without having direct access to their private keys.

 What are the advantages of Bitcoin?

 Payment freedom - It is possible to send and receive any amount of money instantly anywhere in the world at any time.
 No bank holidays.
 No borders.
 No imposed limits by banks or governments.
 Bitcoin allows its users to be in full control of their money.